Streampunk/grandiose/README.md

 let metadataFrame = await receiver.metadata();
 ```

-Result is an object with a data property that is string containing the metadata, expected to be a short XML document.
+The result is an object with a `data` property that is string containing the metadata, expected to be a short XML document.

 #### Next available data